HolmesShuan/AIM2020-Real-Super-Resolution/README.md

 ### 4.2 Washed x2+x3 Dataset (AIM_washed_Large) :
 Though AIM2020 x2 dataset contains 19K real LR/HR pairs, our models still suffer from overfishing.
 In light of this, we use x3 LR/HR pairs to fine-tune x2 models.
 Specifically, we downsample x3 HR images to x2 size (i.e., `HR_img.resize(H//3*2, W//3*2)`), which generates a larger AIM x2 dataset with 37118 images, namely `AIM_washed_Large`.

 This setting contributes to better visualization results on hard samples.
 Left subfigure is only trained on x2 washed and right subfigure is trained on x2+x3.
-However, the side-effect is a slight chromatism problem.
+However, this training strategy results in a chromatism problem.

 <img src="./img/cmp.jpg" width="500" height="225" />